Giri00425/community-carpolling-system/README.md

 # community-carpolling-system
-it contains only fronted  of html and css
+it contains only fronted  of html and css.